szzexpoi/AiR/README.md

   ```
   python main_updown.py --mode train --anno_dir $GQA_ROOT/question --prep_dir ./processed_data --img_dir $FEATURE_DIR/features --checkpoint_dir $CHECKPOINT --ss_factor 2 --ss_step 1
   ```
 We implement a schedule sampling strategy for optimizing the operation prediction.
-However, it did not contribute too much in our experiments and thus we disable it with `--ss_factor 2` and `--ss_step 1`.
-If you want to enable it, simply modify the increase factor and step.
+However, it did not contribute too much in boosting the performance and thus we disabled it in our experiments with `--ss_factor 2` and `--ss_step 1`.
+If you want to enable it, simply replace the increase factor and step with appropriate values (e.g., `--ss_factor 0.2` and `--ss_step 3`).

-For training with BAN, you need to input the bounding box positions:
+For training with BAN, you need to input the bounding box positions as well:
   ```
   python main_ban.py --mode train --anno_dir $GQA_ROOT/question --prep_dir ./processed_data --img_dir $FEATURE_DIR/features --bbox_dir $FEATURE_DIR/box --checkpoint_dir $CHECKPOINT --ss_factor 2 --ss_step 1
   ```